brianrlynch85/PlasmaExperiments/README.txt

    > Writing fit data to file: ExampleData/ExampleData_fit.dat
    > -- END DoubleProbeAnalysis --

-Inside the folder ExampleData, I included a png file titled "ExampleDataPlot.png" as an example of the output produced by the code.
-It should be noted that the fit is not perfect.
+Inside the folder ExampleData, you will find a .png file titled "ExampleDataPlot.png".
+It is an example of the output produced by the code.
+Note that the fit is not perfect.
 In particular, the electron temperature is a bit high (in reality it is more like 4eV).
-The descrepancy between the data and curve fit is due to the idealization made when deriving the I(V) fit.
-Better, slightly more complicated, models include effects geometric and plasma sheath effects.
+The descrepancy between the data and curve fit is due to the idealizations made when deriving the simple 2 parameter I(V) fit.
+There exists other, slightly more complicated, models which include geometric and plasma sheath effects.